NSX-T Federation-Part 4: Configure Stretched Networking

 NSX-T Federation Topology

-Before diving into the lab, I want to do a quick recap of the lab topology that I will be building in this post.
+Before diving into the lab, I want to do a quick recap of the lab topology that I am building.

 1: Cross Link Router: This router is responsible for facilitating communication between Site-A & Site-B SDDC/NSX.

-- Site-A ToR01/02 are forming BGP neighborship with Cross Link Router and advertising necessary subnets to enable inter-site communication.
+• Site-A ToR01/02 are forming BGP neighborship with the Cross Link Router and advertising necessary subnets to enable inter-site communication.

 2: Site A/B ToR: The two ToRs in Site A/B are providing core infrastructure networking and have the following configured.